johnwlambert/waymo_to_argoverse/README.md

 Waymo raw data follows a rough class structure, as defined in [Frame protobuffer](https://github.com/waymo-research/waymo-open-dataset/blob/master/waymo_open_dataset/dataset.proto).
 Waymo labels and the detections they provide also follow a rough class structure, defined in [Label protobuffer](https://github.com/waymo-research/waymo-open-dataset/blob/master/waymo_open_dataset/label.proto).

 Argoverse also uses a notion of Frame at 10 Hz, but only for LiDAR and annotated cuboids in LiDAR.
 This is because Argoverse imagery is at 30 Hz (ring camera) and 5 Hz (stereo).
-Argoverse data is provided at integer nanosecond frequency throughout, whereas Waymo mixes seconds and microseconds in different places.
+Argoverse data is provided at integer nanosecond frequency throughout, whereas Waymo mixes seconds and microseconds in different places. **Argoverse LiDAR points are provided in directly in the egovehicle frame as [.PLY](http://paulbourke.net/dataformats/ply/) files.**

 A Waymo object defines a coordinate transformation from the labeled object coordinate frame, to the egovehicle coordinate frame, as an SE(3) comprised of rotation (derived from heading) and a translation:
 ```python